 She is a cellist first and foremost.
-She sings and also plays keyboard instruments, soprano and alto recorders, flute, clarinet, guitar, ukulele.
+She sings and also plays keyboard instruments, soprano and alto recorders, flute, clarinet, violin, guitar, and ukulele.
 As a cellist, Joëlle has played several years with local amateur orchestras.

 She has attended Ontario Music Educators Association conferences and has received 1:1 training in the Making Music Meaningful curriculum by its founder, Nicole Wassink.